Duplicate Song Finder

 Use this mode to build a clean artist and album folder structure - create a folder for each artist and move their albums into subfolders underneath.
 Combined with the Album mode, this gives you a fully organized library without manual sorting.

 These are just a few of the scan modes available in Duplicate Song Finder.
-Beyond removing duplicate songs and freeing up disk space, the tool doubles as a music organizer - grouping, moving, and structuring your library the way you want it.
+Beyond working as a duplicate song remover that frees up disk space, the tool doubles as a music organizer - grouping, moving, and structuring your library the way you want it.

 Supported Audio Formats